 If you are lucky enough to own property in a place that experiences high tourist footfall, it is a great idea to put it up for short-term rental.
 You can find out more about short-term renting by using a rental property analysis calculator.
 It is an excellent way to earn some extra revenue, and it also helps diversify the experience for tourists visiting the city where the property is located.

 Setting up your property for short-term rental may be a bit daunting for first-timers, but don’t worry.
-This guide will give you tips on how you can do this.
+This guide will give you tips on vacation rental property management.

 Ensure your guests’ health